signaldatascience/R-curriculum/src/week4/day2/regression-trees.md

 Today, you'll look at nonlinear regression techniques with a [wine quality dataset](http://archive.ics.uci.edu/ml/datasets/Wine+Quality) dataset, which pairs up chemical characteristics of wines with their quality ratings.
 The dataset is split into a red wine dataset and a white wine dataset.
 You'll mainly be looking at the white wine dataset, which has three times as much data as the red wine dataset and so has more fine-grained nonlinear structure.
 Our goal will be to use the chemical properties of white wines to predict their associated quality ratings.

 You'll also be using the `caret` package to easily get cross-validated estimates of RMSE as well as to easily tune the parameters of these nonlinear models.
-Since there aren't very many predictors relative to the number of rows in the data, we can use 3-fold cross validation for simplicity, with:
+Since there aren't very many predictors relative to the number of rows in the data, we can use 3-fold cross-validation for simplicity, with:

 ```r
 control = trainControl(method="repeatedcv", repeats=1, number=3,